salilab/imp_spatiotemporal_tutorial/doc/trajectory.md

 # Trajectory modeling step 1: gathering of information {#trajectories1}

 We begin trajectory modeling with the first step of integrative modeling, gathering information.
 Trajectory modeling utilizes dynamic information about the bimolecular process.
-In this case, we utilize heterogeneity models, snapshot models, physical theories, and synthetically generated small-angle X-ray scattering (SAXS) profiles.
+In this case, we utilize snapshot models, physical theories, and synthetically generated small-angle X-ray scattering (SAXS) profiles.

 \image html Input_trajectories.png width=600px

-Heterogeneity models inform the possible compositional states at each time point and measure how well a compositional state agrees with input information.
-Snapshot models provide structural models for each heterogeneity model and measure how well those structural models agree with input information about their structure.
-Physical theories of macromolecular dynamics inform transitions between states.
+Snapshot models inform transitions between sampled time points, and their scores inform trajectory scores.
+Physical theories of macromolecular dynamics inform transitions between sampled time points.
 SAXS data informs the size and shape of the assembling complex and is left for validation.

 # Trajectory modeling step 2: representation, scoring function, and search process {#trajectories2}